 rdebug rdebug=yes, no, number Default: Yes This keyword controls what, if any, debug settings ("-d" options) are propagated to a remote node.
 "Yes" will send all current debug flags (except for "SHELL" and "RSHELL"), "no" will not pass any current debug flags.
 Specifying a number will set the remote debug flags to that value, where a value of "0" is equivalent to "no".
 This keyword is ignored unless "node" is specified. rostype rostype=windows, 1, linux, 2 Default: None Specifies the remote node operating system type.
 "Windows" and "1" are equivalent.
 "Linux" and "2" are equivalent.
 If this keyword is not specified, the nastran command will attempt to determine the remote node operating system type dynamically.
 This type code is used to determine the format of the remote commands used, for example, to test for file existence or to delete temporary files on the remote node.
 Also, if "rrmtuse" is not specified, this keyword will determine what communications programs are used, where "Windows" is equivalent to "rrmtuse=mscrmtcmd" and "Linux" is equivalent to "rrmtuse=rsh".
-This keyword is ignored unless "node" is specified. rrmtuse rmtuse=mscrmtcmd, 1, rsh, 2 Default: None Specifies which communications programs are to be use node. "mscrmtcmd" and "1" are equivalent. "rsh" and "rsh" is specified, the remote node will be assumed to be keyword is not specified and if the "rostype" keyword is will be assumed if the "rostype" value is "windows" and the "rostype" value is "unix".
-This keyword is ignored u rsdirectory rsdirectory=pathname Default: See sdirectory= keyword Remote Node directory for scratch files.
-This is the default directory database files if "scratch=yes".
-If this keyword is not specified, the "sc value is used.
-Please see the description of the "sdirectory" keyword for default value.
+This keyword is ignored unless "node" is specified. rrmtuse rmtuse=mscrmtcmd, 1, rsh, 2 Default: None Specifies which communications programs are to be used to access the remote node. "mscrmtcmd" and "1" are equivalent. "rsh" and "2" are equivalent.
+If "rsh" is specified, the remote node will be assumed to be a LINUX system.
+If this keyword is not specified and if the "rostype" keyword is specified, "mscrmtcmd" will be assumed if the "rostype" value is "windows" and "rsh" will be assumed if the "rostype" value is "unix".
+This keyword is ignored unless "node" is specified. rsdirectory rsdirectory=pathname Default: See sdirectory= keyword Remote Node directory for scratch files.
+This is the default directory for user database files if "scratch=yes".
+If this keyword is not specified, the "sdirectory" value is used.
+Please see the description of the "sdirectory" keyword for the default value.
 This keyword is ignored unless "node=" is specified. rtimeout rtimeout= number Default: 60 Specifies the timeout value, in seconds, to be used by "mscrmtcmd" (or the program defined by the "s.rmtcmd" keyword) in accessing a remote node.
 This keyword is ignored unless "node" is specified. s.rmtcmd s.rmtcmd= pathname Default: mscrmtcmd Specifies the full pathname to the MSC with Windows or Linux systems.
-This Initialization file or on the command lin is specified. keyword may only be specified in the scr300 scr300=number Default: 2 (create)
+This I Initialization file or on the command lin is specified. keyword may only be specified in the scr300 scr300=number Default: 2 (create)